Neighborhood Info Without The Neighborhood Drama. Learn more

 Diatomaceous earth is created from the fossilized remains of phytoplankton, an ancient aquatic microorganism.

-DE can be found naturally in sedimentary rocks and is mined for use in a variety of products, such as organic insecticides, cosmetics, toothpaste, swimming pool filters, industrial products, pharmaceuticals, and food products.
+DE is found naturally in sedimentary rocks and is mined for use in a variety of products, such as organic insecticides, cosmetics, toothpaste, swimming pool filters, industrial products, pharmaceuticals, and food products.
 Visually, diatomaceous earth is a fine white powder that feels smooth to the touch.

-Food grade diatomaceous earth is non-toxic to fish, birds, aquatic invertebrates, and other wildlife, making it a safer pesticide option for wildlife than traditional pesticides.
+Food-grade diatomaceous earth is nontoxic to fish, birds, aquatic invertebrates, and other wildlife, making it a safer pesticide option than traditional pesticides.
 In contrast, industrial-grade diatomaceous earth has a stronger silica concentration, making it toxic to some mammals.

 diatomaceous earth powder on a surface close-up